jiaohehu/NPreview/DOC-diagram.md

   cartesian.a xaxis -0.75 5.6
   cartesian.a yaxis -0.75 4.5

-The `cartesian xticks` is used to draw ticks as well as labels on the x-axis of the coordinate.
+The `cartesian xtick` is used to draw ticks as well as labels on the x-axis of the coordinate.
 The list of arguments passed to this command is a list of location of these ticks on the axis.
 For example, if passed as "1 2 3" then the ticks will appear where (1,0), (2,0), and (3,0) points are.
 For each tick, a label string will also appear unerneath that tick.
-Similarly, the `cartesian.yticks` command does the same thing except for that it is for the y-axis.
+Similarly, the `cartesian ytick` command does the same thing except for that it is for the y-axis.

-  cartesian.a xticks 1 2 3 4 5
+  cartesian.a xtick 1 2 3 4 5
-  cartesian.a yticks 1 2 3 4
+  cartesian.a ytick 1 2 3 4

-The `cartesian plot` command plots a number points within the cartesian plan as dots.
-The required arguments passed to it must appear in pairs, with the first one expressing x-coord and second one expressing the y-coord of the point.
+The `cartesian dot` command shows one or more points as dots inside the coordinate.
+Every two numbers are interpreted as a pair of (x,y) coordinates.

-  cartesian.a plot -4 0 4 0 \
+  cartesian.a dot  -4 0 4 0 \
                    -5 0 5 0

-The `cartesian curve` command draws a curve that will best first the given points in the coordinate.

-  cartesian.a curve  0.2 4.11 \
-                     0.5 2.67 \
-                     0.8 2.05 \
-                     1   1.80 \
-                     2   1.22 \
-                     3   1.00 \
+The "cartesian line" command would draw line segment(s) between points.
+It is similar to "cartesian dot" except that it draws connecting lines between points instead of circled dots.
+The following command would have drawn three line segments each connecting two of the four points.

-                     4   0.88 \
+  cartesian.a line -4 0 4 0 \
-                     5   0.81
+                   -5 0 5 0

+The "cartesian line" command allows for following options to be
+configured:

+* arrowstart  set to 1 for arrow at the start of the entire line segment.
+* arrowend    set to 1 for arrow at the end of the entire line segment.
+* cycle       set to 1 for a closed path

+The `cartesian yplot` is similar to `cartesian dot` except for that the y-coordinate of each point is computed from a function, and the x-coordinate of each point is computed from a set of min/max values in the command line.

+  def P(x) = pow(x,2)
+  cartesian.a {f:P} yplot -2 2 100

+The function is specified by the "f" member of the option.
+This member denotes the name of a function that must be previously defined by the "def" command.

+There would be exactly 101 points generated between -2 and 2, where the first point is to have an x-coordinate of -2, and the last one of 2, and the other 99 points evenly spaced between -2 and 2.
+The number 100 can be interpreted as having the distance of 4 evenly divided into 100 evenly spaced segments, and points are generated at the boundary of each segment.

+If the last argument is not specified, then the total number of segments will be automatically computed such that each segment equals to 1/10th of the distance of each grid, or that for within each grid there should be exactly 11 points generated, with the first and last point occupying the edge of the grid.

+Similarly, thre is a "cartesian xplot" command that does the samilar thing, except that all input points are to express the range of y-coordinates and the function would be computing the x-coordinates of each point instead.

 The `cartesian text` command draws a text at the location of the cartesian coord.
-The location is expressed in the same form as that of `cartesian plot`.
-The actual text content are taken from the "label" variable that is set outside of the `cartesian` command.
-The "justi" variable expresses how this label is aligned relative to this point.
+The location is expressed in the same form as that of `cartesian dot`.
+The actual text content are taken from the "label" option, and the "anchor" option expresses how the text is oriented around the anchor.
+For example, "ulrt" would have meant that the text will be moved at the upper-left hand side of the anchor.
+If more than one coordinates are specified than the same text will be drawn in each location.

-  set label Vertex
-  set justi ulft
-  cartesian.a text -5 0
+  cartesian.a {label:Vertex;anchor:ulrt} text -5 0

+The "cartesian ellipse" will draw an ellipse centered at the location.
+There can only be one ellipse to be drawn, and the signature of the arguments are:

+  cartesian.a ellipse x y Rx Ry Phi

+The 'x' and 'y' are coodinates for the center point of the ellipse.
+Each of the 'Rx' and 'Ry' is the semi-major or semi-minor axis in horizontal or vertical direction.
+'Phy' is the measurement of the angle rotation around center.
+Positive number is for a counter-clockwise rotation.
+It is in degrees.

+The "cartesian arc" command will draw an arc with the given center, radius, start and stop angle.
+The signature of the function looks like the following.

+  cartesian.a arc x y R startAngle stopAngle

+The 'x' and 'y' are coordinates expressing the center of the arc.
+'R' is the radius of the arc. 'startAngle' and 'stopAngle' are the angles expressing starting angle and stopping angle of the arc.
+They are both in degrees.

 # The line, area, linearea operation